 Censorship to League of Legends Jinx’ top in Arcane is another example of Riot Games’ shift to political correctness; to appease cancel culture.

 Over the last decade, League of Legends and Riot Games have become household names.
 First established in 2006, Riot Games started developing the free-to-play M.O.B.A with in-game purchases as their primary source of revenue.
+Hacks and Cheats by Aimclub will help you progress quickly in the game.
 The game was originally launched with forty characters.

 Since that game’s release, League of Legends has seen a multitude of updates; including the removal of items, or alterations to characters and their skins.
 A majority of these changes came after receiving public criticism for sexual harassment, discrimination, smoking, and sensitive issues.